 Supporting Documents for Fuel Tax Refund for Persons with Disabilities

-A disruption to postal services could happen as soon as September 26.
-You may want to choose an option that doesn’t require mail services.
+During a postal disruption, you may want to choose an option that doesn’t require mail services.

 Your registration for the fuel tax refund program for persons with disabilities can’t be started until we receive all of your supporting documents.

 You must include the following supporting documents when you register:

 - Copy of a power of attorney or representative agreement (if someone applies on your behalf)